-The voltage (volt) of a traction battery can vary depending on the type of battery and its application.
-In electric vehicles, higher voltage batteries are typically used to provide sufficient power for driving the vehicle.
+The voltage (volt) of a traction battery can vary, depending on the type of battery and its application.
+In electric vehicles, batteries with higher voltages are usually used to provide enough power for driving the vehicle.
 Here are some common voltages for traction batteries in electric vehicles:

 For electric cars: typical voltages range from 200 volts to 800 volts.
 Modern electric vehicles often have batteries with a voltage of about 400-800 volts.

-For electric scooters and electric bikes: the voltage usually ranges from 24 volts to 72 volts.
+For electric scooters and electric bicycles: the voltage usually varies between 24 volts and 72 volts.
 The exact voltage depends on the specific model and the capacity of the battery.

-It is important to note that the voltage of the traction battery plays a significant role in determining the power and performance of the vehicle.
-Higher voltages can, for example, enable higher speeds and better acceleration.
+It is important to note that the voltage of the traction battery plays an important role in determining the power and performance of the vehicle.
+Higher voltages, for example, can enable higher speeds and better acceleration.
 However, higher voltages also require more advanced electrical systems and safety measures.

 Ole Diepstraten